-This study utilized Geotab's EVSA for an aggregate, de-identified analysis of fleet vehicle driving patterns from December 30, 2020 to December 30, 2021 across Europe.
+This study utilised Geotab's EVSA for an aggregate, de-identified analysis of fleet vehicle driving patterns from 30 December 2020 to 30 December 2021 across Europe.
 The 17 European countries included were: Albania, Austria, Belgium, Denmark, France, Germany, Italy, Luxembourg, Poland, Portugal, Romania, Slovenia, Spain, Switzerland, the Netherlands, the Republic of Ireland and the United Kingdom.
 Country-level insights were provided for countries that had over 900 vehicles.

-The study assumed replacement vehicles were in service for seven years and were purchased, not leased.
+The study assumed that replacement vehicles were in service for seven years and were purchased, not leased.

 EVs were considered range-capable if they could meet the vehicle's daily driving distance on a single charge for a minimum of 98% of the vehicle's trips that year.
-We allowed for up to 2% outlier trips, to exclude any abnormal driving distance days that might occur outside of standard usage.
+This allowed a 2% margin of error for any outlying trips that fell outside the norm.

-For an EV to be considered economically viable it needed to be considered range capable and have a total cost of ownership that was equal to or lower than that of a comparable new ICE vehicle replacement.
-Total cost of ownership includes the local cost of procurement and maintenance as well as the local, November 2021 fuel and energy costs.
+For an EV to be considered economically viable it needed to be considered range-capable and have a total cost of ownership that was equal to or lower than that of a comparable new ICE vehicle replacement.
+Total cost of ownership includes the local cost of procurement and maintenance as well as the local November 2021 fuel and energy costs.
 Capital cost of infrastructure was not included.

-Emissions calculations are based on the emissions factor of 2.29 kg of CO2 per liter of gas.
-To compare the aggregate reduction of 156,377 metric tonnes of CO2 across all vehicles to the equivalent amount of carbon sequestered by tree seedlings is based on the U.S. EPA online calculator.
+Emissions calculations are based on the emissions factor of 2.29 kg of CO2 per litre of petrol.
+Comparing the aggregate reduction of 156,377 metric tonnes of CO2 across all vehicles to the equivalent amount of carbon sequestered by tree seedlings is based on the U.S. EPA online calculator.